mariellefoster/marf-books/README.md

 (2 this month, 63 YTD)
 - Multiple authors: Ten Types of Innovation
 - Sheldon Solomon et al.: The Worm at the Core
+- Chris McChesney: The 4 Disciplines of Execution

 ## Next
 - Susan Orlean: The Library Book